grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 <!-- INTERACTIVE ignore START -->
 {{< admonition type="tip" >}}
-Alternatively, you can try out this example in our interactive learning environment: [Sending metrics to Prometheus](https://killercoda.com/grafana-labs/course/alloy/send-metrics-to-prometheus).
+Alternatively, you can try out this example in the interactive learning environment: [Sending metrics to Prometheus](https://killercoda.com/grafana-labs/course/alloy/send-metrics-to-prometheus).

 It's a fully configured environment with all the dependencies already installed.